 So now you’ve got a deal with a publisher where they pay you a certain amount of money each month in exchange for you making a game for them.
 Usually, the amount you get changes every month (it costs more to make a game in the middle and at the end then it does at the very beginning), but let’s assume that somehow you’ve already done all that cheap pre-production work for $0.00 and all you have to do is the expensive production work.

 Development deals of this type usually pay the development studio a generic amount of money per month for every employee that the developer has that is actively developing the game.
-Anyone your company has that isn’t a developer, like HR, IT, Lawyers, QA Testing (sometimes), CEOs, CFOs, CTOs, etc… don’t count in that amount that you get.
-So for the sake of this example, we’ll assume that every single person working at your company is a developer.
+Anyone your company has that isn’t a developer, like HR, IT, Lawyers, QA Testing (sometimes), CEOs, CFOs, CTOs, etc… don’t count in that amount and have to be paid by taking money away from development employee salaries.
+That gets really complicated, so for the sake of this example, we’ll assume that every single person working at your company is a developer.

 According to the 2011 Game Developer Magazine salary survey, the average salary for the four most basic development roles: Design, Programmers, Art/Animation, and Audio is about $81,000 per year (or about $6,750 a month).
 Remember also that this amount is probably including money the developer doesn’t get that goes to state and federal income taxes, social security taxes, or benefit deductions (which can take about 30%-40% of that number away).